Buy a reservation

 - Scope change

-- Notifications are sent only to the EA notification contacts.
+- Emails are sent to the partner notification contact.